 A search engine's ultimate objective is to help a searcher find and answer to a query as fast and confidently as possible.
 Ensuring that your content is well-written, concise, and easy-to-read is a relatively simple way to improve your search engine rankings.

 When it comes to improving search engine results, content isn't the only thing that matters.

-Finally, one of the best ways to improve your site architecture is by improving your site speed.
-Google's Core Web Vitals clearly states that your site speed is directly correlated to the overall user experience of your website.
+Google's Core Web Vitals states that your site speed is directly correlated to the overall user experience of your website, and therefore will have an impact on your rankings.
 To improve your site speed, use the PageSpeed Insights tool to discover any performance issues, such as extra-large images (or GIFs), too many plugins (for Wordpress), too many ads, or even too many custom fonts.